 When to book: Sunset slots and weekend dining cruises sell out quickest.
 The last sightseeing cruise during peak season can run as late as 10pm.

-Start your journey easily at central, well-known embarkation points like Westminster, Tower Pier, or Greenwich.
+Start your journey easily at central, well-known boarding points like Westminster.
+Flexible cruises also allow you to board from Greenwich, London Eye or Tower Pier.
 Clear signage and friendly staff ensure a quick check-in before you settle in for your sail.

 Comfortable seating and ambience